Important Contact Lens and

 Doctors of optometry (ODs) complete four years of post-graduate optometry school.
 Optometrists examine eyes for both vision and health problems, prescribe glasses, and fit contact lenses.
 They can prescribe many ophthalmic medications and often participate in pre- and post-operative care.

 A non-surgical procedure for changing the shape of the eye's cornea.
-The procedure involves wearing a series of GP contact lenses that progressively "mold" the surface of the cornea into a shape that provides for better vision.
+The procedure involves wearing GP contact lenses that "mold" the surface of the cornea into a shape that provides for better vision.
 The procedure does not have a permanent effect.
 Therefore, just as orthodontic retainers keep your teeth from moving back to their original positions, "retainer" contact lenses must be worn periodically to keep the cornea from regressing back to its less desirable shape.
+Ortho-k is also known by names such as corneal reshaping, vision shaping and corneal refractive therapy.

 The age-related inability to focus clearly at all distances.
 Presbyopes may wear reading glasses, multifocal contact lenses, or glasses.